33Chief/Financial-Record-Analysts/README.md

   -------------------------
   ```

-* In addition, your final script should both print the analysis to the terminal and export a text file with the results.
+* In addition, my final script should both print the analysis to the terminal and export a text file with the results.